The Author-friendly Publishing Company

 A History of Jewish, Christian and Islamic Messianism

 The concept of a utopian society was developed by the Bible and represented a momentous milestone in the history of civilization.
 This idea would evolve within Judaism into the messianic concept.
-But where did the messianic concept from?
+But where exactly did the messianic concept come from?
 How did Christianity and Islam adopt the messianic idea?
 Why did many Christians and Muslims eventually turn against Jews to the point of hatred?
 Is the current redemption of the Jewish people foretold by the Torah and ancient prophets of Israel messianic or not?
-And if not, what is it?
 These are some of the questions that provided the impetus for the writing of this book.

 To explore these issues, Dr. Arnold Slyper describes the stories of the individuals most influential in developing utopian and messianic concepts for the three main monotheistic faiths.
 He relates how these ideas were influenced by the historic period in which they lived, and how their ideas influenced Jewish and world history.
-These figures include Abraham, Moses, the prophets Isaiah, Micah, Jeremiah, Haggai and Zechariah, John the Baptist, Jesus of Nazareth, Paul of Tarsus, Muhammad, Maimonides, Nachmanides, Rav Kook, and the Grand Mufti of Jerusalem Amin al-Husseini.
+He also brilliantly makes the chapters about each of these individuals talk to each other across the centuries.
+Figures discussed include Abraham, Moses, the prophets Isaiah, Micah, Jeremiah, Haggai and Zechariah, John the Baptist, Jesus of Nazareth, Paul of Tarsus, Muhammad, Maimonides, Nachmanides, Rav Kook, and the Grand Mufti of Jerusalem Amin al-Husseini.

-This is not a religious work but a history book, albeit written from a Jewish perspective.
-As such, it discusses numerous Biblical and post-Biblical theological positions.
-It is a scholarly work and there are numerous footnotes in its 17 chapters.
+This is not a religious work but a history book, and as such numerous religious ideas are discussed in a respectful way.
+On the other hand, it is written from a Jewish orthodox position and does not espouse biblical criticism for example.
+It is a scholarly work and contains numerous footnotes in its 17 chapters.
 It is also extremely readable and quite riveting.

 The book advances the theses that religious messianism has been and continues to be an extremely powerful force in world history and that many of the external conflicts related to Jews and Israel can only be understood by appreciation of their messianic roots.
 Similarly, much antisemitism, and conversely love of Jews, have messianic underpinnings.